 Current state of psychedelic research

-Scientific research on psychedelic substances is on the rise!
-Tests and studies are uncovering potential therapeutic benefits for mental health issues.
-Scientists are interested in how psychedelics work in the brain and how they can help with conditions like depression, anxiety, and PTSD.
+Research on psychedelic drugs is surging!
+Tests and studies are finding possible therapeutic effects on mental health conditions.
+Scientists are interested in how psychedelics work in the brain and if they might be used to help conditions such as depression, anxiety, and PTSD.

-New technology is making it easier to observe neural pathways in the brain.
-This is opening up all kinds of research opportunities.
+New technology is enabling neural pathways in the brain to be better viewed.
+This opens up lots of new research possibilities.
 It’s an exciting time for psychedelic research!

 However, there are still risks when it comes to this kind of research.
 In the past, LSD was associated with countercultures which caused a lot of panic and negative reactions, slowing down research.